Ticks and Lyme Disease

 Gently wash the bite site with soap and water and then use a disinfectant on the skin.
 Don’t forget to disinfect the tweezers or the tick key.

 Where can I bring the tick to be tested?

-The Windsor-Essex County Health Unit accepts ticks that are found on human bodies (we do not accept ticks found on animals) Monday – Friday, 8:30am to 4:30pm.
+The Windsor-Essex County Health Unit accepts ticks that are found on humans (we do not accept ticks found on animals) Monday to Friday, 8:30am to 4:30pm.

-Please bring the tick in a closed sealed container, along with your health card.
+Please bring the tick in a closed sealed container or a small plastic bag.
 If you believe you are experiencing symptoms of Lyme disease, please visit your health care provider.
+For

 Lyme Disease is reportable to the Medical Officer of Health by the next working day.
 Laboratories are required to fax lab confirmed case information to the Health Unit (by the next working day) to 226-783-2132.